 Taking Care of Your Cast Iron Pan

-What you’ll find is that every time you do this—clean it, dry it on the stove, then oil it and cool it—it'll clean easier, become increasingly non-stick, and even get less prone to any rust appearing on it.
+What you’ll find is that every time you clean and season cast iron -- clean it, dry it on the stove, then oil it and cool it -- your pan will clean easier, become increasingly non-stick, and even get less prone to any rust appearing on it.
+It's true, cleaning a seasoned cast iron pan is easier.

 Cast Iron FAQ